 - Midori (Sintra, chef Pedro Almeida)

-If you want to eat in these restaurants, we advise you to book in advance your table.
+If you want to eat in these restaurants, we advise you to book your table in advance.

 The Best Fado Restaurants in Lisbon

-Classified as Intangible Cultural Heritage of Humanity by Unesco since 2011.
+It was classified as an Intangible Cultural Heritage of Humanity by Unesco in 2011.
 Much more than just a song.
 Fado is a musical manifestation of feeling Portuguese.
 It is always accompanied by the solemn and melancholy chords of the Portuguese guitar.

 Don’t forget!
 Whenever the lights are dimmed in a Fado House, and someone says: “Silence!
 Fado is being sung.”
-This is not just a ritual that is being performed.
-We stay silent for respect for the singer because the singer is talking about love, longing, and loss.
+It is not just a ritual that is being performed.
+We stay silent of respect for the singer because the singer is talking about love, longing, and loss.

 Fado Houses – Where to hear Fado in Lisbon